Bam Khatoon F.C.: History

 Bam Khatoon F.C. was founded in 1980 and is based in Bam, Kerman Province, Iran.
 In May 2021, the club announced that they would take over Shahrdari Bam and rebranded the club as Bam Khatoon F.C. in line with an agreement with the municipality of Bam.

-Championship celebration

 Bam Khatoon Women's F.C. held the most crowded championship celebration in women's sports history in Iran, hosting around 30000 spectators in Bam in June 2022.

-Club Licensing

-Bam Khatoon F.C. is the first ever women's football club in Iran which granted the AFC Club License in 2023, according to the news.
-The AFC professional club license is mandatory to participate in the AFC Women's Champions League since 2024.
+Bam Khatoon F.C. is the first ever women's football club in Iran to be granted an the AFC Club Licence in 2023.
+The AFC professional club licence is mandatory to participate in the AFC Women's Champions League, since its inaugural edition in 2024.